Master of Justice Administration (MJA)

 - Fees $100.00 (Per course)

-The North Carolina Academy charges Methodist University a usage fee to use the Academy’s facilities at Salemburg and Edneyville.
+* Starting in Fall Semester 2015, the North Carolina Academy started charging Methodist University a usage fee to use the Academy’s facilities at Salemburg.

 Once a student who requires financial aid has been accepted to the MJA program, the student should begin the process to apply for financial aid.
 The financial aid application to apply for financial aid at Methodist University is the Free Application for Federal Student Aid (FAFSA).
 The FAFSA can be completed either by paper form or online.
 Completion of the FAFSA is required for consideration for federal or state financial aid at Methodist University.
 See the Office of Financial Aid for more information.